-If your child is performing, for example in a drama event, you can seek leave of absence from us for your child to take part.
+If your child is performing, for example in a theatre performance, you can seek leave of absence from us for your child to take part in a performance.
 You must contact us to discuss the nature and frequency of the work, whether your child has a valid performance licence and whether education will be provided by the employer during any future leave of absence.
 It is, however, our discretion as to whether to authorise this.
 We will wish to discuss with you the nature and frequency of the absence and how learning will continue if absence occurs.